 4.10 We reserve the right to charge you a fair and reasonable proportion of any sales tax, duty or levy (such as VAT) imposed upon us as your supplier (except for taxes on our own income or profits) and to change our prices to reflect any changes in them.

 4.11 If you are not supplied through a smart or prepayment meter or we have difficulty accessing your smart meter reads, you are required to submit your meter readings.
 These will be incorporated into the next available bill.

 4.12 We will not bill you or otherwise make a payment request for charges which we have not previously requested payment for and that could reasonably be considered to be more than 12 months old.
 This will not apply if you have been obstructive or unreasonable in preventing us from obtaining the information required for us to have billed you correctly during that time.

 5. Moving Home

-You can end this contract for gas or electricity (or both) as follows.
+You can end your contract for gas or electricity (or both) as follows.